Big Island, Hawaii

 At the summit of this long dormant volcano lies the Mauna Kea Observatory, a collection of 13 high-powered space telescopes.

-Driving up to the observatory for sunset is a popular activity, and so is late-night stargazing.
+Driving up to the observatory for sunset is a popular activity, and so is late-night stargazing trips.
 There are also a few short hikes around the top of the volcano.
 In the winter, the summit can be covered with snow.

 5: Unwind In Holualoa Town